carted/cloud-next-22-terraform/README.md

 Ensure you have Terraform [installed](https://learn.hashicorp.com/tutorials/terraform/install-cli).
 You'd also need to [configure GCP-related authentication](https://cloud.google.com/docs/authentication) on your system.

 Refer to the `terraform` directory.
-Refer to the `vars.tf` file to change your GCP project name, GCS bucket name etc.
+Refer to the `vars.tf` file within it to change your GCP project name, GCS bucket name etc.
 From there, first run `terraform init`.
 Then

 ```bash